syborg64/Wormhole/docs/beta_test_plan.md

 - **Objective:** Testing if Wormhole works on Windows systems.
 - **Prerequisites:** Installing Wormhole
 - **Test Steps:**
-  1. Install Wormhole on a Windows 10 or windows 11 system
+  1. Install Wormhole on a Windows 10 or windows 11 system.
   2. Perform basic operations: create, read, write, delete files and folders.
-  3. Test Windows-specific integrations.
+  3. Test Windows-specific integrations (File explorer).
-  4. Identify unimplemented or buggy features.
+  4. Identify unimplemented or buggy features (following the github issues).
-- **Expected Outcome:** Wormhole installs and runs on Windows, with most features operational.
+- **Expected Outcome:** Wormhole installs and runs smoothly on Windows, with most features operational.

-#### **Scenario 9: Complete User Documentation**
-- **Role Involved:** For every role
-- **Objective:** Check if the documentation is clear and easy to use for a new user.
-- **Prerequisites:** No required setup
-- **Test Steps:**
-  1. Read the documentation to install Wormhole
-  2. Read the documentation to use Wormhole
-  3. Read the documentation to configure Wormhole
-  4. Identify incomplete or unclear sections.
-  5. Suggest improvements or additions to the content.
-- **Expected Outcome:** If the documentation is clear and easy to use the user should be able to install, use, and configure Wormhole.

-#### **Scenario 10: Redudancy**
+#### **Scenario 9: Redudancy**
 - **Role Involved:** For every role
 - **Objective:** Testing the redundancy of the system.
 - **Prerequisites:** Installing Wormhole on 3 different computers: A, B, and C